mikegreiling/dotfiles/README.md

 ## Prompt Reference

-Included is a prompt which I shamelessly stole from [Nicolas Gallagher](https://github.com/necolas/dotfiles/).
+Included is a prompt which was shamelessly stolen from [Nicolas Gallagher](https://github.com/necolas/dotfiles/).
 Here is his descroption:

 > ### Custom bash prompt
 >